flox/flox-bash/flox.1.md

 :   Location for runtime flox environments as included in `PATH` environment variable.
     Defaults to `$XDG_DATA_HOME/flox/environments` or `$HOME/.local/share/flox/environments`
     if `$XDG_DATA_HOME` is not defined.

+`$FLOX_AUTOUPDATE`
+:   By default flox will check for new environment generations
+    in the background as they are activated and then prompt to upgrade with the next activation.
+    This can be configured as follows:

+    Setting `FLOX_AUTOUPDATE=0` disables feature.
+    \
+    Setting `FLOX_AUTOUPDATE=1` (or if not defined) enables feature.
+    \
+    Setting `FLOX_AUTOUPDATE=2` configures flox to automatically
+    pull updates without prompting.

 `$FLOX_PROMPT`, `$FLOX_PROMPT_COLOR_{1,2}`, `$FLOX_PROMPT_DISABLE`
 :   The **FLOX_PROMPT** variable defaults to a bold blue "flox"